 - What are the requirements and compatibility before installing?

-Establish your business profiles for Local SEO – secure, update, and complete your business profiles on local listing websites.
+Don’t Forget Local SEO – Another way to secure and verify your business identity is to create a complete business profile(s) on local listing websites.
 Maintaining your business information on these sites will assist search engines in gaining a better understanding of your business in your community.

 You can claim your listing on various networks using the following tool: